Defining A Sundog Or Parhelion And How It Occurs

 The name “sun dog” also originated in Greek Mythology, where it was believed that Zeus walked his dogs across the sky.
 Consequently, sundogs represent the dogs of Zeus.

-As already mentioned, a sundog is the result of light being refracted through hexagonal ice crystals in Cirrus clouds.
+As already mentioned, a sundog is the result of light being refracted through hexagonal ice crystals in cirrus clouds.
 But it is not only the hexagonal shape of the crystals that allows for the formation of this phenomenon.

 The crystals also have a flat, plate-shaped form, which allows them to float horizontally in the air and create the appearance of a sundog on one or both sides of the sun.
-(As opposed to a solar halo where the ice crystals are more randomly orientated.)
+(As opposed to a solar halo, where the ice crystals are more randomly orientated.)

 Consequently, these horizontally orientated crystals cause the sunlight to bend through a 22° angle towards the observer and also break it up into its primary colors.